Development Analytics Group

 Mission

-Our mission is to enhance developer efficiency by delivering actionable insights, optimizing pipeline performance, and building scalable productivity tools that measurably improve the software development lifecycle.
+Our mission is to enhance developer efficiency by delivering actionable insights, empowering teams with quality, CI and related metrics, and to build scalable tools that measurably improve the software development lifecycle for our teams and customers.

 Vision